brianhwpark/brianhwpark.github.io/_pages/research.md

 The following is a selection of my research projects.

 ## Published Work
-- [Rethinking Border Enforcement, Permanent and Circular Migration](/files/research-resources/2022-rethinking-border-enforcement.pdf) (with Arnab K. Basu and Nancy H. Chau)
+- [Rethinking Border Enforcement, Permanent and Circular Migration](/files/research-resources/2022-rethinking-border-enforcement.pdf) (with A. Basu and N. Chau)
   - [<i>Economic Modelling</i>](https://doi.org/10.1016/j.econmod.2021.105733), 108 (2022): 105733

-## Work in Progress
+## Working Papers
 - Minimum Temperature and Human Fertility
 <!--  - [Data](/data/research/working-paper.pdf) -->
-- Climate Change as a Determinant of Migrant Family Reunification
+- Climate Change as a Determinant of Migrant Family Reunification (with A. Basu, N. Chau, A. Ortiz-Bobea, F. Garip)

+## Work in Progress
 - Household Job Stability, Public Childcare, and Fertility Decisions
-- Pop Culture and Discouraged Parents
+- Pop Culture and Discouraged Parents (with S. Lee)
+- The Insidious Risk of Dropping Standards: Misinformation in Social Media
+- Labor Supply Shocks and Local Market Conditions: Evidence from College Admissions